|Things Softly Seasoned|

 Issue #56 (April 1986)

 We are surrounded by the contemporary chrome and tinted glass trappings of modern life.
 Everything from our offices to our homes is brand new, smartly styled, and crisply efficient.
 And that, at least to a point, is certainly agreeable.
-Yet at the same time, we are attracted to older, more comfortable, time-worn settings.
+Yet at the same time, we are attracted to older, more comfortable,

 [quoteright]Many, for example, have known the special warmth and peace to be found in a relaxing visit to the historic restored homes and elegant gardens of Colonial Williamsburg.
 And who wouldn't enjoy spending a nippy windblown winter evening in a rustic cabin in the woods snuggled in front of a blazing fireplace?